Harshit2012/Musical_App/README.md

-Refersh page to play other track.
+Refersh page to stop music.